ParthB21/WhaleGuard_RBC_LSI/README.md

 Current solutions are primarily reactive, utilizing acoustic buoys or satellite detection to flag whales only after they have entered a shipping lane.
 These systems often force vessels to brake suddenly, which disrupts supply chains.
 Furthermore, enterprise-grade systems are often too expensive for smaller vessels, such as fishing and lobster boats, leaving them without AI-enabled protection.

 ## Our Solution
 WhaleGuard shifts maritime safety from a reactive model to a predictive forecasting system.
-The platform aims to visualize whale movements approximately 72 hours in advance to prevent collisions before they occur.
+The platform predicts whale habitat based on satellite-derived ocean conditions to enable proactive vessel rerouting and speed restrictions before collisions occur.

 ---